mavlink/mavlink-devguide/en/mavgen_python/README.md

     - has `_send` and `_decode` functions for each message type.
     - has methods to check and apply signatures.
     - has lower-level methods for packing and parsing data.
 - **[mavutil](https://github.com/ArduPilot/pymavlink/blob/master/mavutil.py)**: MAVLink utility functions for setting up communication links, receiving and decoding messages, running periodic tasks, etc.
-  > **Tip** This provides mechanisms for setting up a link and interacting with a connected system.
+  - `mavutil.mavlink_connection(device, baud, ...)` for setting up a link to (initially) listen for messages or send messages on a channel (e.g. udp, serial, etc.).
+This returns an object representing the connection.
+You can use:
+    - the`mav` attribute for accessing the selected dialect/protocol module to encode and send messages
+    - `setup_signing()` for setting up signing
+    - `recv_match()` for capturing messages with particular names/field values
+  - The connection allows you to do a lot of other useful work: get all parameters, access last message of each type received, get current flight mode or armed state, etc.
 - **[mavwp](https://github.com/ArduPilot/pymavlink/blob/master/mavwp.py)**: Load/save waypoints, geofence, rally points.
 - **[mavparm](https://github.com/ArduPilot/pymavlink/blob/master/mavparm.py)**: Load/save sets of MAVLink parameters.
 - **[mavextra](https://github.com/ArduPilot/pymavlink/blob/master/mavextra.py)**: Useful functions for converting values and messages (e.g. metres/second to Km/h, eulers in radians from quaternion etc.).